Ian Paisley: Opposition to the civil rights movement

 The civil rights campaign, and attacks on it by loyalists and police, culminated in the August 1969 riots.
-The 1969 Northern Ireland riots, Divis Street were the worst in Belfast since the 1930s.
+The riots in Divis Street were the worst in Belfast since the 1930s.
 Catholic Irish nationalists clashed with the police and with loyalists, who invaded Catholic neighbourhoods and burned scores of homes and businesses.
 This led to the deployment of British troops and is seen by many as the beginning of the Troubles.
 Journalists Patrick Bishop and Eamonn Mallie said of the rioting in Belfast: "Both communities were in the grip of a mounting paranoia about the other's intentions.
 Catholics were convinced that they were about to become victims of a Protestant pogrom; Protestants that they were on the eve of an IRA insurrection".
-After the riots, Paisley is reported to have said:Catholic homes caught fire because they were loaded with petrol bombs; Catholic churches were attacked and burned because they were arsenals and priests handed out sub-machine guns to parishioners.
+After the riots, Paisley is reported to have said: "Catholic homes caught fire because they were loaded with petrol bombs; Catholic churches were attacked and burned because they were arsenals and priests handed out sub-machine guns to parishioners".

+The British Army and nationalist MP Gerry Fitt believed that loyalist extremists linked to Paisley were behind a number of bomb attacks in the spring of 1970 blamed on the newly emerged Provisional IRA.
+Fitt also alleged that the explosions of 1969, the work of the UVF with which Paisley had "a close connection", were designed to cause "the downfall of the Northern Ireland Government and particularly of Captain O'Neill".
+These attacks included one during which Thomas McDowell, from Kilkeel, County Down, died from electrocution as he attempted to place a bomb at a power station at Ballyshannon, County Donegal.
+UVF member McDowell was also a member of the UPV and the Free Presbyterian Church.